Numi2/unchained/README.md

 ### P2P messages (24h-limited topic)
 - Use `msg-send` to publish a short text message to the public 24h‑limited gossip topic.
-  - Outbound is restricted to 2 messages per 24 hours per node.
 - Use `msg-listen` to stream incoming messages; they print as simple text lines.
-- The node also enforces an inbound limit of 2 messages per 24 hours per peer.
+- The node enforces an inbound limit of 2 messages per 24 hours per peer.
+Outbound is not enforced by the node.
 - This is meant for lightweight coordination or testing messages; do not rely on it for durable storage.

 ---